Critiquing is not just being critical

 Putting your likes and dislikes into words will certainly help when it comes to converting a scene unfolding in front of you into a two dimensional image.

-Just try to leave the technical aspect of your review to the end -it’s much the least important aspect of the critique.
+Just try to leave the technical aspect of your review to the end – it’s much the least important aspect of critiquing.